DraPraks/DraPraks/README.md

-Making AI agents for compliance in financial companies.
+(now) Making AI stuff to improve AI roleplay stuff (was) Making AI agents for compliance in financial companies.

 ---